-Step 1 From the Activities main menu, select System Configuration.

-- Step 2 Click the Defaults tab.

-- Step 3 In the Save Output Option section, select Discard, Append or Replace.
-For the exercises in this tutorial, select Replace.
+- 1. From the Activities main menu, select System Configuration. - 2.
+Click the Defaults tab. - 3.
+In the Save Output Option section, check Discard, Append or Replace.
+For the exercises in this tutorial, check Replace. - 4.
+Click OK.

-- Step 4 Click OK

-Note To be able to view the output of a job, the Append or Replace option for job output must be selected prior to running the job.
+Note: To be able to view the output of a job, the Append or Replace option for job output must be selected prior to running the job.